The candidates on this list have the 10 nominations required to be on the election ballot and have completed the application.

 Nominated by: Jonathan Bryce Mark Collier Tom Fifield Mark McLoughlin Tristan Goode Joseph George Troy Toman Russell Bryant Monty Taylor Flavio Percoco

-My team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 40,000 cores.
-This cloud provides processing power for the physicists working on the Large Hadron Collider and its experiments, producing around 35PB a year.
+His team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 300,000 cores.
+This cloud provides processing power to analyse the data from the Large Hadron Collider and other experiments which produce around 100PB a year.
+The practical experiences are shared on the blog at http://techblog.web.cern.ch .

-Nominated by: Mark Collier Jianing YANG Tristan Goode Bruce Lok Jonathan Bryce David Wang yan heven Tom Fifield Shikang Xiao Jason Yang
+Nominated by: Mark Collier Jianing YANG Tristan Goode Man Chung Bruce LOK Jonathan Bryce David Wang Haifeng Yan Tom Fifield Shikang Xiao Jason Yang

-Hui’s dream is to build a cloud software company to overthrow the traditional enterprise IT industry, as well as a respectable open source company that could be heaven for technical engineers.
+Hui’s dream is to build a cloud service company to help the traditional enterprise to drive the ditial transformation, as well as a respectable open source company that could be attractive for talent engineers.

 Prior to starting his own business, Hui was the technical leader of the OpenStack team in Sina, where he initiated the first OpenStack based on public Iaas cloud in China, while leading his team to become the No.1 corporate contributor in China.

-Nominated by: Mark Collier Colin McNamara Shannon McFarland Lance Haig Jeff Pazahanick Troy Toman Henry Gessau Madhura Sharangpani Anthony Chow Ed Horley
+Nominated by: Mark Collier Colin McNamara Shannon McFarland Lance Haig Jeff Pazahanick Troy Toman Henry Gessau Madhura Maskasky Anthony Chow Ed Horley

 Nominated by: Matt Wagner Troy Toman Tristan Goode Russell Bryant Tim Bell Julie Pichon Jonathan Bryce Mark Collier Sean Dague Joe Gordon

-Mark McLoughlin is a consulting engineer at Red Hat and has spent over a decade contributing to and leading open source projects like GNOME, Fedora, KVM, qemu, libvirt, oVirt and, of course, OpenStack.
+Mark McLoughlin has spent over 15 years contributing to and leading open source projects such as GNOME, Fedora, KVM, qemu, libvirt, oVirt, and OpenStack.

-I have a degree in Theatre Directing and went to grad school at CalArts in lighting design.
-The intersection of fields has led me to start more than one business around developing technology for and related to live performance.
-I continue to work in the theatre, and over the past year have lit shows in New York, Seattle and Austin.
+Monty has a degree in Theatre Directing and went to grad school at CalArts in lighting design.
+The intersection of fields has led him to start more than one business around developing technology for and related to live performance.
+Recently Monty served as an Adjunct Professor at NYU's Tisch School of the Arts teaching a class on programming related to lighting design.
+If you let him, he'll talk to you WAY too much about Scuba Diving.

-Nominated by: Tristan Goode Jesse Proudman Steve Rogers Mark Collier sajid akhtar Shannon McFarland Cody Bunch Tyler Britten Mike Outland Nermina Miller
+Nominated by: Tristan Goode Jesse Proudman Steve Rogers Mark Collier Sajid Akhtar Shannon McFarland Cody Bunch Tyler Britten Nermina Miller

 My name is Colin McNamara.
 I work as the Chief Cloud Architect for a Nexus IS, a systems integrator based in Silicon Valley I manage our Cloud and SDN development teams, as well as Open Source contributions from an engineering organization of more then 300 engineers.